rlaker/Hackathon/README.md

 ## Submission

-To see our final model and conclusions read `submission.ipynb`.
+To see our final model and conclusions read `submission.ipynb` or our `Hackathon22` presentation.

 ## Installation